Ski Size Calculator

 Still Not Sure?

 Hey – I’m Michael, the skier behind this tool.
-Former shop tech, instructor and full-time gear nerd.
+Former shop tech, part-time ski instructor and full-time gear nerd.

-If you’re stuck between sizes, unsure about width, or just want a second opinion, hit me up.
+If you’re stuck between sizes, unsure about width, or just want a second opinion, reach out.
 I’ve helped hundreds of skiers find the right setup.
 I’d be happy to help you too!

 Why Does Size Matter?